Normalizations of Eisenstein integrals for reductive symmetric spaces: Notation and preliminaries

 We assume that $G$ is a reductive Lie group of the Harish-Chandra class.
 Let $\sigma$ be an involutive automorphism of $G$ and let $\theta$ be a Cartan involution that commutes with $\sigma$, let $K:= G^\theta$ be the associated maximal compact subgroup.
 Let $H$ be an open subgroup of the fixed point subgroup $G^{\sigma}$.
 We assume $H$ to be essentially connected.
 (See \cite[p.24]{Bconv}.)
 If $S$ is any closed subgroup of $G,$ we agree to write

-A Lie subgroup will in general be denoted by a Roman upper case letter; the associated Lie algebra by the corresponding lower case gothic letter.
-We write $\sigma$ for the involution $T_{e}\sigma$ of $\fg$.
-Likewise, we write $\theta$ for the Cartan involution $T_{e}\theta$ of $\fg$.
-Now $\fg$ decomposes as a direct sum of vector spaces
+A Lie group will in general be denoted by a Roman upper case letter; the associated Lie algebra by the corresponding lower case gothic letter.
+We denote the infinitesimal involutions associated with $\sigma$ and $\Cartan$ by the same symbols, respectively.
+As usual, the decompositions of $\fg$ into the $+1$ and $-1$ eigenspaces for $\Cartan$ and $\gs$ are denoted by $\fg = \fk \oplus \fp = \fh \oplus \fq$ respectively.
+As the involutions $\sigma$ and $\theta$ commute, we have the following decomposition of $\fg$ also decomposes as a direct sum of vector spaces

-where $\fq$ is the $-1$-eigenspace of $\sigma$ and $\fh$ is the $+1$-eigenspace; thus, $\fh$ is the Lie algebra of $H$.
-Moreover, $\fg$ admits a Cartan decomposition